I am obsessed with Nelson Lakes National Park in New Zealand.

-St Arnaud has motel, backpacker, and bed and breakfast accomodation.
+St Arnaud has motel, backpacker, and bed and breakfast accommodation.

 It’s about a 5 minute walk from the store and restaurants, and about a 12 minute to the start of the Travers Sabine, and the shores of Lake Rotoiti.

-The Alpine Lodge in the centre of the village offers more upmarket accomodation, as well as a backpackers, and a nice restaurant.
+The Alpine Lodge in the centre of the village offers more upmarket accommodation, as well as a backpackers, and a nice restaurant.